CloudLabsAI-Azure/FabConRTITutorial/Lab_Files/Exercise-4.md

 ### Task 3: Enable Data Activators

-In this task, you will create a Reflex Alert that will send a Teams Message when a value meets a certain threshold.
+In this task, you will create a Reflex Alert that will send a Teams message when a value meets a certain threshold.

 1. While editing the dashboard, click on the **three dots (...)
 (1)** of the tile **Click by hour**.
 Select **Set alert (2)** from the context menu.
 This will open the pane **Set alert** on the right side of the browser.

     ![](media/image_task14_step01.png)

-1. In the **Set alert** pane set the values as stated in the following table:
+1. In the **Set alert** pane, set the values as stated in the following table:

     | Field                | Value                      |
     |----------------------|----------------------------|